aggarwalankush-projects/fun-projects/README.md

 ## fun-projects

-Some timepass/fun project repository.
-Contains Projects implemented for fun and some for assignments.
+Some fun projects and games.

 ##### KBC
 Kaun Banega Crorepati (popularly known as KBC) is an Indian television game show based on the UK game show Who Wants to Be a Millionaire?
 Tried to simulate the game using java swings and mysql.